 Clemson is not just the name of one of the best universities in the country.
-It’s also the name of the adorable college town that’s home to that university.
+It's also the name of the charming college town that's home to that university.
 There's a lot to discover on the town's streets, and that makes it perfect for a scavenger hunt.
-Print out these clues and take the kids on a fun scavenger-hunt walk through town and campus.

 1. Start on the corner of College and Keith streets.
 As you slowly walk your way up the hill, keep your eyes open for tigers.
 They are all over.
 Did you know this scavenger hunt is actually a tiger hunt?
 Look in store windows and on painted murals.
 Tigers are everywhere.
 Count how many you can find.
 Can you find a tiger all dressed up in fancy clothes?
 What about a tiger taking a "bath"?

 2. It's not just tigers you'll find on College Street.
 You'll find their tracks everywhere, too.
 How many giant paw prints can you find?
 Can you discover which bank tigers must visit?
 It's Wells Fargo, covered in tracks.

 3. When you get to the end of College Street, cross over.
 Can you find the name on a brick wall that tells you the reason behind all these tigers?
 Of course it's Clemson University, home of the Clemson Tigers.

 4. Look around this shady plaza.
 Can you find two "boys, mere boys?"
 That quote is from "And Then There Was War," a sculpture dedicated to the class of 1944 and the students who died in World War II.

 5. Look left.
 Can you find 20 steps?
 What's at the top?
 It's a great big lawn, perfect for running around.
 This lawn is called Bowman Field.